ruchitasir/Yoga-Shala/README.md

 node index.js
 ```

+## Steps 10-12 are applicable if you have only cloned this repository and not forked it.
+If you have forked it, you can run the git command to push all your changes to your forked repository on GitHub website.

-### 10. Delete the origin that points to the boilerplate repository
+### 10. Delete the origin that points to this repository

 Currently if we run this command: